Tk-arora/URL-Extraction-from-Consolidated-Cell-in-Excel/README.md

 This method effectively separates multiple URLs stored in a single cell into individual cells, enabling you to manage and analyze them efficiently.

----

-If you need a flowchart diagram based on this logic, I can create one for you.
-Let me know!